The Society of Biblical Literature was founded in 1880 to foster biblical scholarship.

 Expressions of Religion in Israel

-Mark A. Christian
+Mark Alan Christian

 Description: Formerly titled "Israelite Religion," this program unit focuses on the broad scope of Israelite religion and cult beginning with the first temple period.
-The section especially encourages exploration of the relationship of religion and cult to specific texts.
+It provides a forum for scholars to explore rapidly expanding conceptions of "Israelite religion."
+Contributors interpret biblical traditions and artifactual discoveries in Israel in the light of comparable traditions and material evidences in neighboring countries.

 Call for papers: This section looks into the developments within Israelite religion and cult occurring within the time frame of the eighth to the third centuries BCE.
 Papers delineating such change through the use of specific texts diachronically considered are especially encouraged.